zaksabeast/PokemonRNGGuides/guides/Sun and Moon/Timeline With Fidget Guide.md

 Note: This process isn't used often in Sun and Moon as it's only viable for Lunala and Solgaleo.
 ```

-1. After calibrating a basic timeline you need to watch for your character to "fidget" and pause there.
+1. After calibrating a basic timeline you need to watch for your character to "fidget" and pause the game.
    - This must be the first fidget after calibrating your timeline
-   - This does not have to be the first fidget when you load in just the first fidget after calibrating any timeline
+   - This does not have to be the first fidget when you load the game, just the first fidget after calibrating any timeline

 ```
-Note: The NPC count is a calculation so when the fidget happens the NPC count on the overlay will jump because of the frame jump.
-This does not mean your base NPC count is off it is just the calculation taking the fidget into account (NPC count = max # of frames advanced - 1).
+Note: The NPC count is a calculation, so when the fidget happens the NPC count on the overlay will change because of the frame jump.
+This does not mean your base NPC count is incorrect, it is just the calculation taking the fidget into account (NPC count = max # of frames advanced - 1).
 ```

 Boy: